vg-json-data/sm-json-data/logicalRequirements.md

 #### suitlessHeatFrames object

 A `suitlessHeatFrames` object represents the need for Samus to spend time (measured in frames) in a heated room, while having heat-protection turned off (normally, both Varia and Gravity Suit must be turned off for this apply).
-This can occur, for example, when using heat to drain energy
+This can occur, for example, when using heat to drain energy.

 #### heatFramesWithEnergyDrops object